citizenmatt/resharper-template-compiler/README.md

 Maintaining a template file requires mounting the file in ReSharper -> Manage Options and using the Template Explorer, but if you ever encounter a file in a source control repo, you're on your own.

 This utility will decompile a `.dotSettings` file into a number of structured markdown files, which are much more readable, especially on GitHub, and can then compile the markdown files into a new `.dotSettings` file ready for distribution.
+When compiling, it will also create a simple README.md, listing all template shortcuts and descriptions, grouped by category.

 And yes, I know this isn't really a compiler, but it takes a bunch of plain text, human readable files and generates a single unreadable, machine friendly file.
 That sounds like a compiler to me.

 ## Samples

 You can see some samples [here](/samples/xunit).
+GitHub will display the sample [README.md](/samples/xunit/README.md) listing each template's shortcut and description, and the shortcut will be a link to the individual file.
+For example, [theory.md](/samples/xunit/theory.md) shows a template with a shortcut of `theory`, a description of "Create theory method" and the text of the template is shown in a code block.
+GitHub rather nicely displays the metadata as a simple table.

 ## File Format